withinkling/spec/README.md

 We've added to the initial symbols that can be used.
 You have already seen `>` and `<` but we've now introduced labeling.
 Labeling allows for simple names to be added to messages, much like in a group chat.
 This means that a name like `>:Ultron The Agressor Implicator Of All Expediter Of Shipping` Will become `Ultron`.

 > This is likely to change in the future

+## Differences From Ink

+Ink is a fully featured language that allows for things like variables, cycling through options, including multiple files to create one cohesive compiled final product, or returning to an option set multiple time.

+Inkling is not designed for multi-file project, does not keep track of variables, does not allow for returning to previously selected options, cannot cycle through text randomly.

+This is why we say that Inkling is inspired by Ink and has a lot of syntactical similarities.

 ## Symbol Table